Table of Contents

 6. OneDesk Deep Dive: Features for IT Pros

-OneDesk is specifically engineered to handle the complexity of IT services, moving beyond simple task management to include the financial realities of running a service business.
-Here is an authoritative look at the feature set.
+OneDesk is designed to handle the complexity of IT services, moving beyond simple task management to include the financial realities of running a service business.
+Here is a look at the feature set.

 The Unified Hierarchy